alanam79/professiona-README/generatedREADME.md

   * [License](#license)

   ## Installation
-  npm install
+  A

   ## Usage
-  asdfasdf
+  ALANA

   # Contributors
-  aasdfasd
+  ALANA

   # Website
-  asdfasd
+  ALANA

   ## Tests
   npm test

   ## Questions
-  For additional questions and/or information, please go to the creator's Github at: github.com/alasdfasd, or email asdf@gmail.com.
+  For additional questions and/or information, please go to the creator's Github at: github.com/ALANA, or email ALANA@GMAIL.COM.

   ## License
-  Copyright &copy;2022 by alana.
+  Copyright &copy;2022 by ALANA.
   Licensed under the MIT license.